christopherobin/mage/lib/config/README.md

 `alt` parameter is a value to use if there is no value found at this path.
 By default `undefined` will be returned if the object does not have this path.
 It should not be necessary to use this function in most cases if you have module defaults.

+### `loadModuleConfig`

+This should be used by Mage only.
+This function is used when Mage is setting up a module, and is responsible for loading the default configuration file, if one exists.